TimoSto/ThesorTeX/services/app/documentation/documentation_en.md

 ---

-title: How can I create a new literature category?
+title: How can I create a new bibliography category?

 In the predefined literature categories, the categories from *Citavi* have been tried to be reproduced.
 If you want to create an additional one, click on the ***+*** at ***Categories for entries*** in the project overview.